In a perfect world, every piece of content would rank well.

 If we couple this with a report from Ahrefs showing what our competitors are ranking for, we’re going to have a nice list of terms we want to make sure are included in our post to cover the topic as thoroughly as possible.

 There is lots of good information out there related to search intent.
-However, while it should play a part in your planning, it’s only 50% effective if you neglect the clues Google gives you in terms of what it wants to see.
+However, while it should play a part in your planning, it’s only 50% effective if you neglect the clues Google gives you regarding what it wants to see.

-For example, if we look at the search results for our keyword, we’ll see a featured snippet at the top - this is a special type of search result and is often easier to rank for than the true position 1.
+For example, if we look at the search engine result page for our keyword, we’ll see a featured snippet at the top - this is a special type of search result and is often easier to rank for than the true position 1.
 In our case, we’d want to investigate this and pay attention to how Canto structured their content to be featured here.

 Additionally, this search query also returns map listings about halfway down the page: